Breast Implant Removal and Replacement

-- For the first few days after breast implant removal, there may be mild discomfort, swelling and bruising.
+- For the first few days after your breast implant removal Brisbane surgery, there may be mild discomfort, swelling and bruising.

 - Initial recovery from breast implant removal surgery is usually quick, providing there were no complicating factors such as infection prior to surgery.
 Many patients will be able to return to everyday activity within a few days, and full activity within two weeks.
 Full recovery often takes a few months.

-- Emotional Effects of Breast Implant Removal: Some women suffer from psychological distress after breast implant removal.
+- Emotional Effects of Breast Implant Removal – Some women suffer from psychological distress after breast implant removal.
 The change in the body’s shape affects some women as profoundly as a mastectomy affects others.
 It is normal to feel some sadness after witnessing such a drastic body transformation.
-If psychological symptoms do not subside within a reasonable time after breast implant removal, it is wise to seek help from a professional.
-At Brisbane Cosmetic Clinic, we are able to refer patients to a specialist who is able to provide counselling, life coaching and treatment as required or requested.
+Dr Konrat and her staff are aware of the challenges patients face and their role is to guide and support you in your post operative journey.

 - Sagging can become more apparent after breast implant removal if you choose not to replace the implants

-- Seratoma: this is a collection of fluid that sometimes occurs following surgery.
+- Seroma – this is a collection of fluid that sometimes occurs following surgery.
 If there is a danger of this, Dr Konrat will insert a drainage tube for the first couple of days after the surgery.

-- Hamatoma: these are collections of blood or large bruises that can form around the breast implant pocket as it heals.
-Hamatomas can cause an inflammatory reaction, which can lead to Capsular Contracture.
+- Hematoma – these are collections of blood or large bruises that can form where the fibrous capsule and implant have been removed..

 GENERAL RISKS OF SURGERY